New Online Students

 - Click on “Select Term” and select appropriate term.

 - Enter your Alternate Pin Number: 423185; do not be confused with the number you used when you logged into MyInfo.
 This number is used for first time registration ONLY, as it will change every semester.
 If you have been admitted for a certificate/degree program, you will need to work with your advisor to secure your Alternate Pin for any future terms.
-Pins will not be required for the following students: non-degree online only and the National Teachers Enhancement Network.
+If you are a Non-Degree seeking online student or a National Teacher Enhancement student, you will not need to use the pin provided above.

 - Find your course(s) by clicking on “Class Search” and add the course(s) to your class schedule by entering the 5-digit Course Registration Number (CRN).